thingsinjars/cssert/readme.md

 Open the test page in a browser now and all the tests should pass.
 You can now refactor your CSS and the tests will let you know if something has changed unexpectedly.

 ### Running the tests on command-line
 This same test page can also be used with the command-line interface. cssert uses [PhantomJS](http://www.phantomjs.org/) to run the tests in a headless webkit instance so that they can be integrated into an automated build-system.
-You'll need to install PhantomJS into your path (the OS X version is already included in the project).
+You'll need to install PhantomJS into your path after downloading it.
 Place your test case in the tests folder and run
 ```
 $ ./cssert testcase.html
 ```